 The biennial Walker Cup is a 10-man amateur golf team competition contested by the United States of America (USA) and Great Britain and Ireland (GB&I).

-It is golf’s oldest international match pre-dating the Ryder Cup, first played for in 1927, by 5 years.
+First played in 1922 it is golf’s oldest international match pre-dating the Ryder Cup (1927) by 5 years.

 The USA team is selected by the United States Golf Association (USGA) and the GB&I one by The Royal & Ancient (R&A).